-“It doesn't cost an employer anything to give somebody a flexible schedule or allow telecommuting, and such flexibility can be a game-changer for an employee,” said Michael Kilroy, HR business partner leader at City National Bank.
+“It doesn't cost an employer anything to give somebody a flexible schedule or allow telecommuting, and such flexibility can be a game-changer for an employee," said Michael Kilroy, lead human resources business partner manager.

 If you want to be perceived as worker-friendly, keep an open mind about work-from-home days, connecting via mobile devices and punching the clock outside the 9-to-5 window.
 This sort of flexibility will make you especially popular with tech-savvy Millennials, who are starting to rewrite the rules of the corporate workspace.